Justify-social/my-project/docs/icons/font-awesome.md

 ```

 The script automatically creates light versions of all solid icons, so you can use any icon in either style without having to add it explicitly.

+## Light vs Solid Icon Differentiation

+The system ensures that light icon variants are visually distinct from their solid counterparts.
+This is critical for hover effects and proper visual cues.

+### How Icon Distinctness is Ensured:

+1. **Primary Source**: Direct download from Font Awesome CDN when possible
+2. **Local Extraction**: Extraction from Font Awesome libraries
+3. **Automated Validation**: The system checks that light and solid icons are different
+4. **Auto-Fixing**: If light and solid icons are identical, the system will:
+   - Attempt to download the correct light version from the Font Awesome CDN
+   - Apply a fallback transformation (adding a stroke) if CDN download fails
+5. **Regeneration**: Icon data is automatically regenerated after any fixes

+This multi-layered approach ensures that light icons always appear visually different from solid icons, maintaining the integrity of the UI hover effects.

 ## Icon Types and Behaviors